Brian Bamanya offers a uniquely Ugandan take on electronic music as Afrorack

 At the same time that he was expanding the sound of his electric guitar, Bamanya was also getting interested in electronic music.
 Techno had established a presence in Kampala’s club scene, and the Internet also led him to the pioneers of the field, people like Bob Moog and Don Buchla, whose early experiments gave us the future that we have today.

 “I saw what they did in the ’60s and the ’70s,” he says, “and I thought ‘Well, what inspired them?
 They did so much with so little.’
 In the ’60s it was pretty much new technology, and when you look at how they built their circuits, like the Moog filters and all this stuff, it’s quite amazing what they did for the time.
-It really inspired and encouraged me, and I thought ‘Since I have access to the Internet, right now i should be better positioned to understand what they did in the ’60s.’’
+It really inspired and encouraged me, and I thought ‘Since I have access to the Internet, right now I should be better positioned to understand what they did in the ’60s.’’

 Economics were also a factor.
 Bamanya was drawn to the developing field of modular synthesis, in which aspiring musicians could assemble their own complex systems on a piece-by-piece basis, but as he notes, even the most basis modular elements could cost $200 or more.
-“If I wanted to buy a system of, like, 10 things I’d would have to work for five years!”
+“If I wanted to buy a system of, like, 10 things I’d have to work for five years!”

 So he built his own from scratch, calling it the Afrorack in playful homage to the expensive Eurorack modules that are the industry standard.
 And once he had the basics up and running, Bamanya went on to tweak his sound to more fully reflect his African heritage—as we’ll hear at Red Gate on September 27, when Afrorack makes its North American debut.